 The colors of fall are my absolute favorite of any season.
 I love the wonderful warm and earthy colors that fall brings and to pull those colors into your home is even better.

 Do you have an old platter or gravy boat that makes it’s way to the table each year and you think WOW is that hideous, maybe it is time to retire that piece and add some excitement back onto your table with a splash of color.
 With Targets amazing pricing you know you can afford to treat yourself and your company to something special.

 After the big meal is done we always like to relax to another room but still burn off those calories with playing some lively game.
 Maybe some surfing on Wii or team game of bowling.
 Whatever your choice is Target has loads of games to choose from to help wear off those extra calories!!
 You can then make room for dessert, right???
 Pumpkin pie anyone??

 I would like to wish all you a Happy and Joy Filled Thanksgiving!!

 I am over at Bonbon Break today with this delicious Broccoli and Cauliflower Cheese Bake.
 I have made this recipe many times and usually do a Ritz cracker topping but opted for a gluten free version.
-Come on over to check out this recipe, it is one of my favs and it is perfect for US Thanksgiving!!!!
+Come on over to check out this recipe, it is one of my favs and it is perfect for anytime of the year!!!!

 Look at that ooey gooey cheese with those deliciously crispy bread crumbs.
 This recipe will surprise you, it is not made with a traditional cheese sauce, so pop on over to check it out!!!